gianluparri03/books/README.md

 [bubbles](https://github.com/charmbracelet/bubbles) and
 [lipgloss](https://github.com/charmbracelet/lipgloss).

-I then made a `components` folder, containing some higher level models, and the `(n)models.go` files, that contains the final models, rendered to the user.
+I then made a `components` folder, containing some reusable, data-agnostic models (like `list` to see a list and `tabs` for a tabbed view), used by the `models.go` file, which contains all the specialized models, used by the various programs, described iside `p_*.go` files.

 ## Last notes